JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ## Maintainers and Contributors
 The DynamicalSystems.jl software is maintained by [George Datseris](https://github.com/Datseris), who is also curating and writing this documentation page.

 The software code however is built from the contributions of several individuals.
-For an accurate list of the names as well as contributions of each one, please visit the GitHub's contributor list for the sub-packages of DynamicalSystems.jl, e.g. [ChaosTools.jl](https://github.com/JuliaDynamics/ChaosTools.jl/graphs/contributors).
+For an accurate list of the names as well as contributions of each one, please visit [our webpage](https://juliadynamics.github.io/JuliaDynamics/people).